Floydlang/floyd/Notes/Floyd script -- next features.md

 When defining a data type (composite) you need to list 4 example instances.
 Can use functions to build them or just fill-in manually or a mix.
 These are used in example docs, example code and for unit testing this data types and *other* data types.
 You cannot change examples without breaking client tests higher up physical dependency graph.

-# STRUCTs: Unnamed struct members (tuples)
-All members also have number in the order they are listed in the struct, starting with 0.
-A second name for the same member.

-You can chose to not name members.
-An unnamed member can be accessed using its position in the struct: first member is "0", second is called "1" etc. Access like: "my_pixel.0".

-my_pixel[0] // allow clients to enumerate struct members as elements.
-If all members are the same type result is that type.
-If struct members are different types, result is a dyn<int, float>

-**???
-How to block mutation of member variable?
-Some members makes no sense to write in isolation.**

-# STRUCTs: Unnnamed structs (tuples)
-You can access the members using indexes instead of their names, for use as a tuple.
-Also, there is no need to name a struct.

-	a = struct { int, int, string }( 4, 5, "six");
-	assert(a.0 == 4);
-	assert(a.1 == 5);
-	assert(a.2 == "six");

-	b = struct { 4, 5, "six" };
-	assert(a.0 == 4);
-	assert(a.1 == 5);
-	assert(a.2 == "six");